TranPhucVinh/C/Introduction/Pointer/Pointer and Array.md

 }
 ```

+### Example 2

-**Use pointer to enter the values in array and display these values on screen**
+Use pointer to enter the values in array and display these values on screen.

 ```c
 #include <stdio.h>